dataPulverizer/KernelMatrixBenchmark/README.md

 The total time for each benchmark and memory used was captured using the `/usr/bin/time -v` command.
 The output for each of the languages is given below:

-Chapel took the longest total time but consumed the least amount of memory (nearly 6GB RAM peak memory):
+The complete calculation in Chapel took about the same amount of time as D to execute but consumed less memory (nearly 9GB RAM peak memory):
 ```
 	Command being timed: "./script --verbose=true --fastmath=false"
 	User time (seconds): 114342.55